cArchivist/SRPGS/Armor/$README.md

 - display as `currentValue / maximumValue` in unit window
 - include stat gauge
 - enable armor refresh on map transition

+#### v1.2
+- FRACTION reduction mode and function expansion

+#### v1.3
+- added "shear", mechanic for interplay between weapons / skills and armor reduction

+#### v1.4
+- added two additional damage reduction methods
+    - percent based, where damage is reduced by configured percent as long as any armor is intact
+    - fixed, where damage is reduced by a set amount as long as any armor is intact

 ### File Breakdown